-9.5 Summary and overview for Conservation Reserve Program acreage

-The 1985 Farm Bill authorized the USDA, through the Natural Resources Conservation Service (NRCS, SCS at the time), to accept bids from producers to idle highly erodible cropland under the umbrella of the Conservation Reserve Program (CRP).
+9.7 Summary and overview for Conservation Reserve Program acreage highly erodible cropland under the umbrella of the Conservation Reserve Program (CRP).
 The CRP has continued to be an important part of subsequent Farm Bills and is prominent in the Conservation Title of the Farm Security and Rural Investment Act of 2002.
 Colorado contract acreage for 1988-2002 active CRP acreage is reported here.